 Begging Dog | How to Stop A Dog From Begging For Food

-The best way to stop a begging dog is to never feed your dog from the table in the first place.
+The most effective way to stop a begging dog is to never, ever, feed your dog from the table in the first place.

 However, because you have read this far I am guessing that piece of advice is too late, right!
 Don’t worry, you can successfully stop a dog from begging for food starting today.